-FoodCloud is a company limited by guarantee, not having a share capital, incorporated in Ireland in 2013 under the Companies Act and registered in Ireland with CRO registration No. 531537.
-Every member of FoodCloud undertakes, if necessary on a winding up during the time they are a member or within one year after they cease to be a member, to contribute to the assets of FoodCloud an amount not exceeding €1.
-FoodCloud's governing document is its Constitution.
-Under the provision of Section 1180 of the Companies Act, 2014, FoodCloud is exempt from including 'company limited by guarantee' in its name.
-FoodCloud is a charity registered with the Charities Regulatory Authority, registered charity No: 20101398, and has been granted tax exemption by the Revenue Commissioners in Ireland, registered charitable taxation No: CHY 21177.
+FoodCloud Hubs is a company limited by guarantee, not having a share capital, incorporated in Ireland in 2012 under the Companies Act and registered in Ireland with CRO registration No. 514425.
+Every member of FoodCloud Hubs undertakes, if necessary on a winding up during the time they are a member or within one year after they cease to be a member, to contribute to the assets of FoodCloud Hubs an amount not exceeding €1.
+FoodCloud Hubs' governing document is its Constitution.
+FoodCloud Hubs is a charity registered with the Charities Regulatory Authority, registered charity No: 20081652, and has been granted tax exemption by the Revenue Commissioners in Ireland, registered charitable taxation No: CHY 20558.

-FoodCloud works alongside our sister charity FoodCloud Hubs (CRO No. 514425, CRA No: 20081652, CHY no. 20558).
+FoodCloud Hubs works alongside our sister charity FoodCloud (CRO No.: 531537, CRA No.: 20101398, CHY No.: 21177).
 FoodCloud and FoodCloud Hubs are currently two separate legal entities.
 In October 2016 FoodCloud and FoodCloud Hubs (formerly Bia Food Initiative) came together under the same brand with a shared board and developed shared services in the areas of finance, food safety and marketing.
 This served to support in the achievement of our shared vision, mission and strategic objectives.
 During 2019 we will work to merge into one legal entity, subject to consultation and approval from the Charity Regulatory Authority, Revenue and all our key funders and stakeholders.
 The proposed merger will build on the success that both organisations have achieved to date and will support us to optimise operations and further enhance how we serve our partners, improve decision making, financial sustainability and better support our people.